 Tributes to Steve McQueen

-Sheryl Crow is one of several musicians who have written songs (or released albums) named "Steve McQueen."
+Sheryl Crow is one of several musicians who have written songs (or even released entire albums) named "Steve McQueen."
 Her 2002 single is probably the best-known of the lot, and the laid-back tempo, combined with driving vocals and guitars, certainly captures the essence of McQueen's style.
-The video does it even better, with Crow recreating scenes from Steve McQueen movies and reveling in the daredevilry that made McQueen great.
+The video does it even better, with Crow recreating scenes from McQueen movies and reveling in the daredevilry that made McQueen great.
 For more musical tributes to McQueen, check out songs named "Steve McQueen" by M83 (2011), The Automatic (2008), and Lambchop (2004), or "You and Steve McQueen" by The Audreys (2005).

 A New Glimpse of Steve McQueen